-What Does POA Mean in Property?
+What Does POA Mean When Buying A House?

 It can sometimes feel like the property industry is packed with jargon and acronyms.
 POA is one of those terms that crops up every so often and leaves the layman wondering: ‘what does POA mean in property?’.